IanLee1521/IanLee1521.github.io/_pages/resume.md

   the security posture of LC systems.
 * Perform penetration testing against LC systems and provide feedback to staff and management on findings and remediation steps.

+#### Web Services Team Lead, Livermore Computing, November 2021 - Present

+* Lead team of engineers responsible for maintaining suite of web services supporting ~ 3,000 users, including: Atlassian (Confluence, Jira, Crowd), GitLab, Jupyterhub, Apache, and Nginx services.
+* Serve as lead engineer for deployments and automation, having implemented improvements to bring service downtimes to (<10) minutes rather than hours.
+* Direct and oversee efforts to modernize web technology stack including investigations into application of continuous integration and containerization to support improved reliability and ease of maintenance  of services.

 #### Open Source Evangelist, February 2015 - Present